Ankita7977/marine-intelligence-signal-db./docs/ai_code_review.md

 # AI Code Review

-The ingestion pipeline code was reviewed using an AI assistant to improve reliability and maintainability.
+The ingestion pipeline was reviewed using an AI assistant to check if the code could be improved.

 ## Suggestions from AI

+The AI assistant suggested a few improvements:

-1. Add validation for latitude and longitude values.
+1. Add validation checks for latitude and longitude values.
-2. Remove hardcoded file paths from the code.
+2. Avoid using hardcoded file paths in the script.
-3. Add logging for ingestion runs.
+3. Add logging to track ingestion runs.
-4. Use configuration files for dataset paths.
+4. Use a configuration file to manage dataset paths.

 ## Improvements Implemented

-The following improvements were applied to the ingestion pipeline:

-* Coordinate validation was added.
+After reviewing the suggestions, the following changes were made:

+* Validation was added to ensure latitude values are between **-90 and 90** and longitude values are between **-180 and 180**.
-* Hardcoded paths were removed.
+* Hardcoded file paths were removed from the code.
-* A configuration-based approach was introduced.
+* Dataset paths were moved to a **configuration file (`config.yaml`)**.
-* Logging was added to track ingestion processes.
+* Logging was added to record ingestion runs and track the number of processed records.

-These improvements help ensure that the ingestion pipeline is more reliable and easier to maintain.
+These changes make the ingestion pipeline easier to maintain and more reliable.